 Distance entries

-Entries can be posted to a competition for judging, the How to enter an A&S competition page has more information on this.
-Documentation only entries are also allowed.
+The page How to enter an A&S competition has more information on this.
+Documentation only entries are also possible.

 Use of potentially offensive symbolism or messaging